Family Halloween Events in Marin & the Bay Area

 Tolay Lake Regional Park

 Lakeville Highway at Cannon Lane, Petaluma

-The 10th annual Tolay Fall Festival takes place over two long weekends in October at the site of the old Cardoza Ranch off Lakeville Highway, which was famous for its pumpkin patch.
-In addition to pumpkins and fall decorative items for sale, attractions and activities include a Native American village, the Nighttime Creatures Barn with Creepy Crawly Critters Room, nature hikes, a giant straw maze, a hands-on children's area and kiddie corral, and hay rides.
-Admission: $5 adults, $3 children 12 and under; free for Sonoma County Regional Parks members.
-Parking for non-members is $7.
-School field trips may be scheduled on October 9–10 and 15–17 from 9 am–3 pm.
-For more info, call (707) 565-2041 or visit their website.
+The Tolay Fall Festival takes place over two long weekends in October at the site of the old Cardoza Ranch off Lakeville Highway.
+In addition to pumpkins, attractions and activities include a Native American village, the Nighttime Creatures Barn with Creepy Crawly Critters Room, nature hikes, a straw maze, a hands-on children's area and kiddie corral, and hay rides.
+Admission: $5 adults, $3 children 12 and under.
+Parking $7.
+Event website.

 - Tam Valley Haunted House

 Friday–Sunday, October 25–27